chaoyangnz/leetcode/src/main/java/_135_candy/README.md

 You are giving candies to these children subjected to the following
 requirements:

+  * Each child must have at least one candy.
+  * Children with a higher rating get more candies than their neighbors.

 What is the minimum candies you must give?

-[Subscribe](/subscribe/) to see which companies asked this question.